SuYanw/suyanw/README.md

 ## Hello World!
-:computer: I'm network analyst and Dev enthusiast
+:computer: I'm network analyst and Dev enthusiast <br />
-:house_with_garden: I’m from Brazil.
+:house_with_garden: I’m from Brazil. <br />
-:hearts: Lover of Technology and Coding
+:hearts: Lover of Technology and Coding <br />

 ## Language and Tools
 Python, Elixir <br />